Asia Pacific’s Most Innovative Universities – 2018

 Of course, the relative ranking of any university does not provide a complete picture of the scope of its researchers’ work.
 Since the ranking measures innovation on an institutional level, it may overlook particularly innovative departments or programs: a university might rank low for overall innovation but still operate one of the world’s most innovative computer science laboratories, for instance.
 And it’s important to remember that whether a university ranks at the top or the bottom of the list, it’s still within the top 75 in the region: All of these universities produce original research, create useful technology and stimulate the global economy.

-Editing by Arlyn Gajilan and Alessandra Rafferty
+(Editing by Arlyn Gajilan and Alessandra Rafferty)